Use these links to download an advance directive form and instructions.

 Ask your doctor for more information about these treatments.
 Think about how, if you become badly injured or seriously ill, treatments like these fit in with your goals, beliefs, and values.

 Begin by talking things over, if you want, with family members, close friends, your doctor, or a religious advisor.
 Many people go to a lawyer to have an advance directive prepared.
 You can also obtain sample forms (see below, “Where can you get forms and more information about advance directives?").
 There is no one form that must be used.
-You can even make up your own advance directive document.To make your advance directive valid, it must be signed by you in the presence of two witnesses, who will also sign.
+You can even make up your own advance directive document.To make your advance directive valid, it must be signed by you in the physical or electronic presence of two witnesses, who will also sign.
 If you name a health care agent, make sure that person is not a witness.
 Maryland law does not require the document to be notarized.
 You should give a copy of your advance directive to your doctor, who will keep it in your medical file, and to others you trust to have it available when needed.
 Copies are just as valid as the originals.

 You can also make a valid advance directive by talking to your doctor in front of a witness.